Dor-Ka/frontend-vanilla-js-timer-app/README.md

 ### 🎹 Keyboard Support

-You can control the timer using the `Space` key (Start/Stop toggle) and the `R` key to reset the timer.
+You can control the timer using your keyboard:

+- `Space` – toggle **Start/Stop**
+- `R` – **Reset** the timer

+> 💡 The `Space` key is now debounced to prevent multiple triggers when held down, improving control and preventing accidental multiple toggles.

 > 💡 `MediaPlayPause` key was considered, but due to inconsistent browser and OS-level behavior, it wasn't implemented.